 Housing costs in La Habra are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-La Habra is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, La Habra isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in La Habra are a mix of both white- and blue-collar jobs.
 Overall, La Habra is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in La Habra who work in office and administrative support (17.59%), sales jobs (12.62%), and maintenance occupations (7.42%).
+There are especially a lot of people living in La Habra who work in office and administrative support (18.12%), sales jobs (12.21%), and management occupations (7.64%).

 The most common language spoken in La Habra is English.
 Other important languages spoken here include Spanish and Korean.